What is ERP?

 There are situations where it might be challenging to practice real-life exposures.
 For example, if you are afraid that you will shout something immoral in a place of worship, you can use imaginal exposure.

 It follows the same principles discussed above for in vivo exposure, only now you use your imagination for the exposure rather than real life.

 What happens when you do Exposure Response Prevention?

-When you practice these behavioural experiments, and do not perfrom compulsions, you will notice that your anxiety does not last very long.
+When you practice these behavioural experiments and do not perform compulsions, you will notice that your anxiety does not last very long.
 It will start to reduce without resorting to a ritual or using avoidance.
-Over time you will also notice that your urge to carry out compulsions also decreases.
+Over time you will also notice that your urge to carry out compulsions decreases.